rrovetto/Orbital-Space-Ontology-Project/README.md

 # The Orbital Space Environment Domain Ontology Project
 This project consists of developing a domain reference ontology or ontology suite, whose scope is the orbital space environemnt and space situational awareness (SSA), here collectively called the 'Orbital Space Domain'.
 The focus is formal representaitons of orbits and other orbital phenomena, orbital concepts, space objects, spacecraft maneuvers, and SSA.
-The ontology is intended to be generalized so that it is applicable to any central body or orbital reference frame, i.e., to any planet.
+It is intended to be applicable to any central body or orbital reference frame, i.e., to any planet.
+Project landing page: http://purl.org/space-ontology.
+Contact the author for the ontology files.

-The following non-exhaustive list of ontologies are conceived as part of a modular architecture of the ontology suite.
+The following ontologies are conceived as part of a modular architecture.
 Some are under development, others are concepts.
-Some or all of these ontologies  may compse or be imported into a single large ontology (to be developed) I call OSO (orbital space onology), OSDO (orbital space domain ontology), or OSEO (orbital space environment domain ontology) (name is work-in-progress) to encompass the entire scope or domain of the ontology.
+Some or all of these ontologies may compse a single ontology I call the Orbital Space Onology (OSO).
+Alternative names are 'orbital space domain ontology' (OSDO), and 'orbital space environment domain ontology' (OSEDO).
+In isolation, modular ontologies can be used for specific applications or offices, e.g. NASA's Orbital Debris Office.

-When integrated each ontology module into a single ontology file, the whole may be called OSDO: The Orbital Space Domain Ontology.
-Project landing page: http://purl.org/space-ontology

 ## Ontologies
 (subject to revision, merger, etc.)